Picking the best business website hosting provider is the key decision for building a successful business website.

 1. Flexible web hosting plans.
-There are many types of hosting plans: shared, dedicated and VPS.
+Web hosts usually offer many hosting plans: shared, dedicated and VPS.
 Shared hosting means there are more than one account per server.
-You would get your own server with a dedicated hosting and add different modules within your server with VPS (Virtual Private Server).
+You would get your own server with a dedicated hosting and add different modules within your server with VPS (Virtual Private Server) plan.

 2. Support various operating systems.
 There are three types of operating systems for servers: Linux, Unix and Windows.
-Linux has been widely considered the best operating system for web servers — it’s reliable, stable and efficient system.
-As you can use either operating system, look for a really good quality host than a really good quality server.
+As you can use either operating system, look for a really good quality host than a good quality server.

 4. High bandwidth limit.
-Understand the traffic requirements of your site — the amount of bytes transferred from your site to visitors when they browse your site — and how much traffic the hosting plan allows.
-Your site is likely to use less than 3GB of bandwidth per month.
-But always check the charge for going over your bandwidth limit.
+Understand the traffic requirements of your site and how much traffic the hosting plan allows.
+Check your bandwidth limit and the charge for going over the limit.

 5. Responsive technical support.
-Does the technical support of your website hosting company function 24 hours a day, 7 days a week, all year around?
-Make sure that the phone number they provide actually is answered by a real person and you get a quick response.
-Also, remember to check to see if they are technically competent.
+Does the technical support work 24 hours a day, 7 days a week, all year around?
+Make sure that the phone number they provide actually is answered by a real person and you get a quick response from technically competent staff.

 6. Affordable Price.
 For most users price is often a deciding factor.
 Even though the most expensive hosts are not always the best you often get what you pay for.
 So go with a web host that is in between, neither cheap nor expensive.

 Which Business Website Hosting is Right for You?

 Before you compare different web hosts take a look at your situation and type of services that might fit your needs.
 Which one describes your specific situation?

 1. You have no website but want to start an online business.